gitter-badger/Zelsinki/README.md

 ## How to contribute

-Current state of Zelsinki city emulator is planning.
+Current state of Zelsinki city simulator is a planning session.
 We should discuss our first steps, define goals we want to achieve using knowledge and ideas we have.
 [Github Issues](https://github.com/Scalando/Zelsinki/issues) could be a best place to start or join to ongoing discussion.
 Feel free to create an issue and describe your idea, prepare your arguments for possible challengers.